Cookies on the SIM Sherpa website

 at SMARTY.co.uk

-Our own test phone wasn’t on that list but still worked.
-We think WiFi calling is basically a must-have on mobile networks nowadays (see all that do have it here).
-So it’s great to see low-cost SMARTY having it.
+The test phone we used wasn’t listed but worked just fine.
+We think WiFi calling is basically a must-have on mobile networks nowadays (see all that do have it here), so it’s fantastic that SMARTY offer it.

 Useful link: SMARTY's WiFi calling help section